nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 It means that the remote certificate is not trusted.

-The following messages mean there is no trust store or key store set for your JVM:
+The following messages mean there is no Trust Store set for your JVM:

 ```
 java.lang.RuntimeException: Unexpected error: java.security.InvalidAlgorithmParameterException: the trustAnchors parameter must be non-empty